dominikh/gotraceui/README.md

 Gotraceui is still a work in progress with many sharp corners, but you can already try it out.
 Simply build `honnef.co/go/gotraceui/cmd/gotraceui` and run it, passing the path to a trace file as the only argument.
-See the documentation of [runtime/trace](https://pkg.go.dev/runtime/trace) on how to obtain traces, and see [Gio's instructions](https://gioui.org/doc/install) to figure out the dependencies required for building gotraceui.
+See the documentation of [runtime/trace](https://pkg.go.dev/runtime/trace) on how to obtain traces, and see [Gio's instructions](https://gioui.org/doc/install) to figure out the dependencies required for building Gotraceui.

 ## Controls